ScottW514/terraform-provider-datapower/docs/data-sources/apiapplicationtype.md

 page_title: "datapower_apiapplicationtype Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  API application type
+  An API application type for an application to support.
+An application type provides configurable properties.
 ---

 # datapower_apiapplicationtype (Data Source)

-API application type
+An API application type for an application to support.
+An application type provides configurable properties.

 ## Example Usage